Lab 4: Vectors and Matrices#

 (3)#\[ \hat{\vec{a}} = \frac{\vec{a}}{\|\vec{a}\|}. \]

 This process is called normalising a vector.
-For example, to determine a unit vector pointing in the same direction as the vector \(\vec{a} = (3, 0, 4)\), we normalize it by dividing by its magnitude which is 5.
+For example, to determine a unit vector pointing in the same direction as the vector \(\vec{a} = (3, 0, 4)\), we normalise it by dividing by its magnitude which is 5.

-\[\begin{align*} \hat{\vec{a}} &= \frac{(3, 0, 4)}{5} = \left( \frac{3}{5}, 0, \frac{4}{5} \right) = (0.6, 0, 0.8). \end{align*}\]
+\[ \begin{align*} \hat{\vec{a}} &= \frac{(3, 0, 4)}{5} = \left( \frac{3}{5}, 0, \frac{4}{5} \right) = (0.6, 0, 0.8). \end{align*} \]

-Checking that \(\hat{a}\) has a magnitude of 1
+Checking that \(\hat{\vec{a}}\) has a magnitude of 1

-\[\|\hat{a}\| = \sqrt{0.6^2 + 0^2 + 0.8^2} = \sqrt{0.36 + 0.64} = \sqrt{1} = 1.\]
+\[ \|\hat{\vec{a}}\| = \sqrt{0.6^2 + 0^2 + 0.8^2} = \sqrt{0.36 + 0.64} = \sqrt{1} = 1. \]

 Task